wisemen-digital/web-onboarding-codelab/index.md

 ```

 After logging in, the tokens will be stored in the local storage.
 And the user data will be stored in the Auth Store inside the `auth.store.ts` file.
-If you want to know how this works, you can look at the bible [bible link die nog niet bestaat]()

-> aside positive
-> You can find the `client_id` and `client_secret` in the backend documentation.

-💡Don't forget to make a pull request of your work so your buddy can review your code and keep track of your progress.
-Keeping your PR's small and frequent is a good practice.

 ## PROJECT: Router

 The router is the core of Vue.js applications.
 It is used to navigate between different views.
 It is also used to handle authentication and permissions for specific routes using "guards".
 This is useful when you want to protect a route from being accessed by unauthenticated users.
-This is handled inside the `authMiddleware` and explained [here (bible tekst over middleware)]()
+This is handled inside the `authMiddleware`

 ### Creating new routes